omprakashy2k38/Angular-9-NGRX-Region-Countries/README.md

-Run the project:
+### Run the project:
-Step:1: ng serve
+`Step:1:` ng serve <port-number>

-Step:2: Open the project in browser with "localhost:<port_number>click on "Region" (left side top corner)so the main page will be open.
+`Step:2:` Open the project in browser with "localhost:<port_number>click on "Region" (left side top corner)so the main page will be open.

-Step:3: Not you can see there are two region(Europe and Asia), click on any one, the list of countries name will disply , click on any country name ti will open the details of country in same row.
+`Step:3:` Not you can see there are two region(Europe and Asia), click on any one, the list of countries name will disply , click on any country name ti will open the details of country in same row.

-Step:4: You can toggle(show, hide) all clickable item(region, country)
+`Step:4:` You can toggle(show, hide) all clickable item(region, country)